7 Cs of Communication - Explained with Examples

 1. Clarity (Is my message easy to understand?)

-🔹 Example: Instead of saying “I need the report soon,” say “Please submit the report by Tuesday at 3 PM.”
+Example: Instead of “I need the report soon,” say “Please submit the report by Tuesday at 3 PM.”

 2. Conciseness (Is my message brief but complete?)

-🔹 Example: Instead of “At this present moment in time, we are considering the possibility of launching a new product,” say “We are considering launching a new product.”
+Example: Instead of a long sentence, say “We are considering launching a new product.”

 3. Correctness (Is my message accurate and error-free?)